 Google for Jobs is the largest job board in the world.
 Over 72% of all job searches start on Google.
 Thus, millions of people worldwide search for a new job on Google every day.
-Google also realized this and launched its own job board in the US in 2017.
-Since August 2019 Google for Jobs is also available in Belgium for all users.
+Google has also recognized this and launched its own job board in the USA in 2017.
+Since August 2019, Google for Jobs is also available in Belgium for all users.

-Below is an introduction to the world of Google for Jobs with all the important information to get an overview.
+Below you will find an introduction to the world of Google for Jobs with all the important information to get an overview.

 Strictly speaking, Google for Jobs is an extension of the normal Google search.
 Google analyzes all search queries and detects the search intent of the searcher.
-If the algorithm detects that it is a job search, the Google Job Box is displayed on the search results page.
-The Google Job Box will display the top 3 job listings.
+If the algorithm recognizes that it is a job search, the Google Job Box is displayed on the search results page.
+The Google Job Box displays the top 3 job listings.

-Details of the top three job listings can be displayed directly on the Google homepage.
-To do this, simply click on a job listing.
+Details of the first three job ads can be displayed directly on the Google home page.
+To do this, simply click on a job entry.

 In most cases, many more job listings will be found.
 As soon as one clicks on the heading "Jobs" on "more jobs", a new view opens.
 This new view is what can actually be called Google for Jobs.

-Here, Google's job portal then offers many features to refine the search and filter the search results.
-Provided that the user is logged in, he also has the option to save job offers or to be informed about suitable, new job offers via so-called "alerts".
-In addition to the aforementioned functions, Google's job portal offers numerous other features.
+Here, Google's job portal then offers many functions to refine the search and filter the search results.
+Provided the user is logged in, he also has the option of saving job offers or being informed about suitable new job offers via so-called "alerts".
+In addition to the above-mentioned functions, Google's job portal offers numerous other features.
 In a separate article, we have compiled and prepared all the functions of Google for Jobs in detail for you.

-Since more than 60% of all search queries worldwide are now made via smartphone or tablet, Google for Jobs is of course also optimized for mobile devices.
+Since more than 60% of all search queries worldwide are now made via smartphones or tablets, Google for Jobs is of course also optimized for mobile devices.

 Google for Jobs is only not available for older versions of Internet Explorer.